How to Submit

 All ACLA members may submit to the Report.
 Please click here to submit.

 All work should be in MLA style, with a Works Cited list.
 Please use US spelling and punctuation, and leave only one space after periods.
 Use numbered endnotes, not footnotes, and follow the word limit appropriate to the genre.
 Word limits do not include Works Cited but do include notes.
+Submissions by students, graduate and advanced undergraduate, are encouraged.

 Please submit your essay to only one of the following sections.
 The questions below are meant only as suggestions; feel free to address others you deem relevant.